golioth/docs/docs/hardware/2-esp32/1-espidf-quickstart/README.md

 :::note

-[Golioth's ESP-IDF SDK](https://github.com/golioth/golioth-esp-idf-sdk) will work with other ESP32 devkits.
+[Golioth's Firmware SDK](https://github.com/golioth/golioth-firmware-sdk) will work with other ESP32 devkits.
 We're using the DevKitC as a reference board to provide a consistent getting started experience.

 :::